-1. Click Browse to locate the firmware file.

-Note: The folder includes a checksum file, which can be used to check file validity using the checksum validation software of your choice.

-- 2. Select the file.
-The file name is displayed (for example, ArielFHD 20161230). - 3.
-Click Upgrade.
+- 1. Click Browse to locate the firmware file. - Note: The folder includes a checksum file, which can be used to check file validity using the checksum validation software of your choice. - 2.
+Select the file.
+The file name is displayed.
+For the system firmware, for example, CM-6308-P1-I_20171107.bin.
+For the FPGA firmware, for example flirpano_a7_1b021132_cs.bit. - 3.
+Upload each firmware file separately.

+4. Click Upgrade.
 The upgrade process takes about three minutes.
 After the firmware has upgraded successfully, the camera reboots.